Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Ethical Considerations

 \section{Ethical Considerations}

-This study evaluates the security and privacy risks of mobile LLM agents by simulating adversarial attacks in controlled environments.
+This study evaluates the security and privacy risks of mobile LLM agents by simulating attacks in controlled environments.
 All experiments were conducted locally on test devices and did not involve real users or live production systems, ensuring no unintended harm.
 No private or user data was collected.
-We also responsibly notified the developers of the evaluated mobile LLM agents to inform them of the identified risks.